 Smashing this myth leads to two important conclusions.
-First, if there are any number of "suitable" candidates for us to marry, then marrying one out of that number becomes a choice that we make.
-Second, the choice that we make to marry a particular person calls for a firm commitment on our part to be faithful to the one we choose.
-Choice and commitment go hand-in-hand.
+First, if there are any number of "suitable" candidates for us to marry, then marrying one out of that number Second, the choice that we make to marry a particular person calls for a firm commitment on our part to be faithful to the one we choose.
+Choice and commitment go hand-inhand.